AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 #### Activating AdGuard for iOS

-1. Open the application and tap on the **gear icon** in the lower right corner of the screen.
+1. Open the application and tap on the **gear icon** in the bottom right corner of the screen.

 2. Then go to **License**.
 You will see that window: